The Constitution and By Laws were revised at the NHA Annual Meeting on September 30, 2017.

 Section 12– The Legislation Committee shall examine any existing or proposed local or general legislation affecting the interests of the Association.
 Such committee shall, with the consent and advice of the Board of Directors, advocate by all lawful means the passage of such legislation as may be beneficial to the Association or its members, and also by the same means endeavor to prevent an enactment of any legislation prejudicial to interests of the Association.

-Section 13 – The President shall appoint a committee of four members, geographically represented, known as the Membership Committee.
-This committee shall examine into the qualifications of all applicants for membership, submitted to it by the officers, Board of Directors, or full members of the Association, and shall have full authority to accept or reject the same.
+Section 13 – The Membership Committee shall consist of four Full Members other than the President, at least one of which shall be from each geographic region.
+This committee shall examine the qualifications of all applicants for membership, submitted to it by the officers, Board of Directors, or Full Members of the Association, and shall have full authority to accept or reject the same.
 It shall promptly notify the Executive Director/Assistant Treasurer, who shall inform the applicants for membership of the action of the committee.
 Any applicant that has been rejected for membership by the Membership Committee shall have the right to appeal such rejection to the Board of Directors at the next regularly scheduled meeting of the Board of Directors.

 National Forage Testing Committee